nawarazpokhrel/nepali_municipalities/README.md

 # Introduction

-Nepali Municipalities  was built from the  with  JSON API that makes it easy for developers and basically during Kyc Form fill up by user.
+Nepali Municipalities  was built   with  Django Rest API that makes it easy for developers and basically during Kyc Form fill up by user.

 These docs describe how to use the [Nepali Municpalities](https://nepali-municipalities.herokuapp.com/api/docs/) API.
 We hope you enjoy these docs, and please don't hesitate to [file an issue](https://github.com/nawarazpokhrel/nepali_municipalities) if you see anything missing and if you want any endpoints to be added I am very open to new ideas from you.